danmichaelo/crystallography/README.markdown

 To view along the [111] direction, say, type `view_along {1 1 1}`.

-To show crystal axes (without using the GUI), type `crystal_axes on -position lower-left`, sau.
+To show crystal axes (without using the GUI), type `crystal_axes on -position lower-left`, say.
 Similarly, type `view_vectors on` to show the vectors of the current viewing plane.
 The plugin tries to show these as properly formatted Miller indices when a crystal plane is in focus.